1.Tesco Bank Foundation Credit Card

 Frequently Asked Questions

-When selecting a starter credit card, consider factors like annual fees, interest rates, and any welcome bonuses.
-Look for cards that offer rewards or benefits that align with your spending habits.
+When selecting a starter credit card, consider factors such as annual fees, interest rates, and any rewards or bonuses.
+It's also helpful to compare multiple cards to find one that aligns with your spending habits.